beccapearce/CV/README.md

 Working in a team brings out the best in all members.

 Working in a team I have come to see is the best way to code, within makers academy I have worked with pairs from the start and then progressed to working in teams of 4 to 5.
-During our final project we maintained great communication within the team despite working of different sections of the project enabling us to have a full in-depth understanding of how the whole code base worked not just our own individual tasks.
+During our final project we maintained great communication within the team despite working on different sections of the project, enabling us to have a full in-depth understanding of how the whole code base worked not just our own individual tasks.

 ## <a name="education">Education and Projects</a>